Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Results

-The effect of $l/b$ instead of $\uplambda$ is discussed because $l/b$ is fixed and known, whereas $\uplambda$ depends on unknown $C_D$ and $C_M$.
-Mimic 1, 2, and 3 share the same buoyancy parameter and differ in the aspect ratio, see \cref{tab:mimic_dimensions} and \cref{tab:non_dimensional_parameters}.
-As shown in \cref{fig:effects_aspect_ratio}, varying the aspect ratio has in general small effect on $C_{D,\mathrm{bulk}}$ in both regimes, nor does it significantly affect the critical $\mathrm{Ca}$.
-The discrepancies observed among different mimics at $N=10$ arise because the tests were conducted at varying submergence depths.
-This was done to prevent the blades from touching the tank bottom and to minimize the effects of the free surface.
+The effect of $l/b$ instead of $\uplambda$ is discussed first because $l/b$ is known, whereas $\uplambda$ depends on unknown $C_D$ and $C_M$.
+Mimic 1, 2, and 3 share the same buoyancy parameter and differ in aspect ratio, see \cref{tab:mimic_dimensions} and \cref{tab:non_dimensional_parameters}.
+As shown in \cref{fig:effects_aspect_ratio}, varying the aspect ratio generally has a small effect on $C_{D,\mathrm{bulk}}$ in both regimes, nor does it significantly affect the critical $\mathrm{Ca}$.
 This finding contrasts with the conclusions drawn for individual blades by \citet{Leclercq2018a}.
 In their numerical study, both $C_D$ and $C_M$ were fixed, allowing $l/b$ to effectively represent $\uplambda$.
-They found that elongation stabilized the system.
-The more slender the structure, the higher the critical $\mathrm{Ca}$ required for flutter onset.
-As discussed in \S\,\ref{sec:limitations}, models developed for individual blades may not accurately represent the behavior of side-by-side blades.
+They found that increasing the length-to-width ratio $l/b$ stabilized the system.
+The more slender the structure, i.e., larger $l/b$, the higher the critical $\mathrm{Ca}$ required for flutter onset.
+The findings of \citet{Leclercq2018a} are based on numerical simulations and, to our knowledge, have not yet been confirmed experimentally.
+As discussed in \cref{sec:limitations}, models developed for individual blades may not accurately represent the behavior of side-by-side blades.
+Our numerical results with fixed $C_D$ and $C_M$ also confirm this, as will be discussed later in association with \cref{fig:exp_num_drag_reduction} in \cref{sec:limitations}.

-Mimic 2 and Mimic 4 share the same $l/b$ but differ in $\mathrm{B}$.
-As demonstrated in \cref{fig:effects_buoyancy}, in the static regime, a larger $\mathrm{B}$ results in a higher $C_{D,\mathrm{bulk}}$, as the effective weight $\bm{B}$ pulls the blades downward, increasing the projected area against the flow. $\bm{B}$, as a restoring force, stabilizes the system by delaying the onset of flutter.
+Mimic 2 and Mimic 4 share the same $l/b$ but differ in the buoyancy parameter $\mathrm{B}$.
+As demonstrated in \cref{fig:effects_buoyancy}, in the static regime, a larger buoyancy parameter $\mathrm{B}$ results in a higher $C_{D,\mathrm{bulk}}$, as the effective weight $\bm{B}$ pulls the blades downward, increasing the projected area against the flow.
+As a restoring force, the effective weight $\bm{B}$ stabilizes the system by delaying the onset of flutter.
 By delay, it means the flutter occurs at a higher $\mathrm{Ca}$.
-If the structural density is less than that of water, $\mathrm{B}$ becomes negative, which destabilizes the system.